-- 1. The following entities shall have the right to nominate candidates for election to Tbilisi Sakrebulo under the majoritarian electoral system: - a) a party running in the elections; - b) a five-person initiative group of voters. - 2.
-A party and an initiative group of voters shall have the right to nominate as a majoritarian candidate for membership of Tbilisi Sakrebulo a legally competent citizen of Georgia, who has a command of the state language of Georgia and who has attained 21 years of age by the polling day.
-(Shall become effective from 1 January 2021)]
+1. The following entities shall have the right to nominate candidates for election to Tbilisi Sakrebulo under the majoritarian electoral system:

+2. A party and an initiative group of voters shall have the right to nominate as a majoritarian candidate for membership of Tbilisi Sakrebulo a legally competent citizen of Georgia, who has a command of the state language of Georgia and who has attained 21 years of age by the polling day.